MicrosoftDocs/azure-ai-docs/articles/ai-studio/ai-services/concepts/endpoints.md

 # Use the Azure AI model inference endpoint

-Azure AI inference service in Azure AI services allow customers to consume the most powerful models from flagship model providers using a single endpoint and credentials.
+Azure AI inference service in Azure AI services allows customers to consume the most powerful models from flagship model providers using a single endpoint and credentials.
 This means that you can switch between models and consume them from your application without changing a single line of code.

 The article explains how models are organized inside of the service and how to use the inference endpoint to invoke them.

 ## Deployments

-Azure AI model inference service make models available using the **deployment** concept. **Deployments** are a way to give a model a name under certain configurations.
+Azure AI model inference service makes models available using the **deployment** concept. **Deployments** are a way to give a model a name under certain configurations.
 Then, you can invoke such model configuration by indicating its name on your requests.

 Deployments capture: